ciriuspet_logo Cirius Petpedia

 DiagnosisPhysical exam, chest X-ray, cultureRadiographs, fluoroscopy, bronchoscopy

 The critical practical difference: tracheal collapse does not respond to antibiotics.
 If your small-breed dog has had recurring cough episodes over months or years — or if coughing returns after every boarding visit despite kennel cough treatment — tracheal collapse should be investigated with imaging.
+See the complete guide to tracheal collapse in dogs for grade-by-grade symptoms, diagnostic steps, and treatment options.

 A cardiac cough develops when heart disease causes fluid to accumulate in the lungs (pulmonary edema) or when an enlarged heart physically compresses the airways.
 The character of this cough differs meaningfully from kennel cough: